Wondering what the hullabaloo is all about?

 Mentors work with a team of girls and guide them through each week of Technovation’s curriculum.
 Girls see their mentors as role models and look to them for guidance on how to overcome obstacles and solve problems thru the completion of their projects.

 Regional winners compete at the World Pitch event in California where teams compete for funding to launch their company and take their app to market!
-The MassTLC Ed Foundation partners with CSTA Greater Boston, Microsoft New England, and other partners to host a live regional pitch night in May as preparation for the World Pitch!
+The MassTLC Ed Foundation partners with CSTA Greater Boston, its sponsors, and other partners, to host a live regional pitch night in May as preparation for the World Pitch!

 Want to see Technovation in action?
 Check out the movie CODEGIRL online!